 Sometimes you would get up at five in the morning to go fishing.
 The yellow boat was too small to use when the sea wasn’t still, and it would always get windy and wavy by noon.
 There wasn’t much fish, but from time to time you would get a cod or a sole that came with a great portion of pride.

 You had a lot of respect for the water.
 Usually, you spent the whole boat ride staring down into it, counting jellyfish, or hoping to see something even more exciting.
 Nothing was better than when it got clear, and you could spot the seaweed down there, getting a glimpse of a whole other world.

 The first couple of islands were inhabited by birds, and the swans that reigned there would swim to shore in large groups every time you called them, always torn between their wildness and their appetite for bread.
-Farther out was the main island, the one you used to walk around only to see the huge crack in the middle of the rocky ground.
+Further out was the main island, the one you used to walk around only to see the huge crack in the middle of the rocky ground.
 It always made you feel like an adventurer.
-Beyond that were the black islands that consisted of lava rocks that looked uncomfortable to step on, although you never went on shore.
-Even the farthest islands were easy to find as long as you followed the dug out canals, marked with fragile looking sticks.
-You always thought they stayed year after year, mysteriously surviving the brutal autumn storms that occasionally broke off pieces of the cement pier, as if it were a piece of cardboard.
+Beyond that were the black islands that consisted of lava rocks that looked uncomfortable to step on, although you never went onshore.
+Even the farthest islands were easy to find as long as you followed the dug out canals, marked with fragile-looking sticks.
+You always thought they stayed year after year, mysteriously surviving the brutal autumn storms that occasionally broke off pieces of the cement pier as if it were a piece of cardboard.
 You were way beyond adult when you found out that they were changed every year.

 It was a miracle that you never fell while running up the steep stairs; a child’s optimism can make one immortal.
 Tucked in under the blankets you studied the flowers in the wallpaper for years, before they finally replaced it with wood panels.
 But you could still see it in the crack behind the door, although you couldn’t see the patterns you used to.